 - Official transcripts of any graduate coursework.
 Note that an accepted student who holds a graduate degree from an accredited institution at the time of admittance to the program will be automatically exempt from six semester credit hours.
 The 30 remaining credits must be earned within the Department of Library and Information Science.
 An official transcript of the graduate degree must be received.
 Review our transfer/waiver of credit policy.

-- Graduate Record Examination (GRE) scores if you have a cumulative GPA under 3.0.
+- Graduate Record Examination (GRE) is recommended if you have a cumulative GPA under 3.0.
 Scores must be sent directly by the Educational Testing Service.
 The ETS code for Catholic University is 5104.
-GRE scores are also recommended if you wish to be considered for University Scholarships.
+GRE is also recommended if you wish to be considered for University Scholarships.

 - A 500-700 word personal statement (Statement of Purpose) about how your current and/or past academic and work experiences, including volunteer work, have influenced your ability to become a leader in your field.